Coming from overseas?

 You can find a list of current tax rates on the Inland Revenue Department (IRD) website.

-If you would like to calculate your after tax income, the Inland Revenue Department can help you do this.
+If you would like to calculate your after tax income, the Inland Revenue Department can help you do this with their online Tax Calculator.

 To enable us to tax you at the correct rate when you start with us, you will need an IRD number.
 You can apply for one on the IRD website.